-DPR has county-issued permits for construction of the access drive which will serve as "half-section" of the future four-lane drive through this property (at the location suggested by the Applicant) and construction of the phase-one recreational facilities in the Green Branch Athletic Complex.
-The construction drawings for the access drive include: grading, stormwater management, soil erosion and sediment control, tree conservation plans, construction details, and horizontal and vertical alignments of the access drive.
-Since there is no other suitable public access to the Green Branch Athletic Complex available at this time, the development of the access drive through this property is needed to facilitate construction of the first phase of the Green Branch Athletic Complex and provide public access to the new park.
-Construction of this project cannot begin until a new joint access easement agreement is executed.
+(25) DPR has county-issued permits for construction of the access drive which will serve as "half-section" of the future four-lane drive through this property (at the location suggested by the property owner) and construction of the phase-one recreational facilities in the Green Branch Athletic Complex.
+The construction drawings for the access drive include: grading, Stormwater Management, soil erosion and sediment control, Tree Conservation Plans, construction details, and horizontal and vertical alignments of the access drive.
+Since there is no other suitable public access to the Green Branch Athletic Complex available at this time, the development of the access drive through this property (but outside of the boundaries of the instant Special Exception Application) is needed to facilitate construction of the first phase of the Green Branch Athletic Complex and provide public access to the new park.